mchirino89/mchirino89.github.io/_posts/swift/2020-07-24-self-documented-code-with-flexible-swift-enums.md

 }
 {% endhighlight %}

 This will produce our desired output.
-You might be wondering why I chose to unwrap the split result in such a way (instead of force unwrapping it when clearly is going to be a resulting value all the time)
+You might be wondering why I chose to unwrap the split result in such a way (instead of force unwrapping it when clearly is going to be a resulting value all the time).
+It'll become clear on the next topic.

 ## Testing time! ❌ - ✅ - ♻️